 Website owners work vigorously to remain in Google’s good graces.
-SEO (Search Engine Optimization) is vital to success, and many publishers rely on various SEO strategies to rise through the ranks of Google’s organic search pages.
+SEO (Search Engine Optimization) is vital to success, so publishers rely on a range of SEO strategies to rise through the ranks of Google’s organic search pages.

 What is a Content Cluster?

-Content clusters allow writers to dive deep into every aspect of a topic, with different pages answering users’ specific questions about it.
+Content clusters allow writers to dive deep into every aspect of a topic, with different pages answering users’ specific questions.

 Content Cluster Examples